 Defenses of Washington

-Objects with significance to the Defenses of Washington
+Objects with significance to the

 .
 Among these are a 1862 topographical map of the defense system by the engineer E. G. Arnold, and a large wartime pencil drawing of Fort Albany, located in nearby Arlington, Virginia, by the soldier-artist William Lydston.
 This panoramic scene features landmarks in the surrounding Virginia and D.C. area that were labeled by the artist.